-So of these 7 honey bees in the world, many of them are region specific.
-As you can see from the map bee originated in a few place and migrated into others.
+So of these 7 honey bees in the world, many of them are region-specific.
+As you can see from the map bee originated in a few places and migrated into others.
 Typically assisted by humans, bees there were able to colonize and survive.
-This is due to a few factors, one being food or fodder resources, second being habitat, and third would be climate.
+This is due to a few factors, one being food or fodder resources, second, being habitat, and third would be the climate.
 All of these factors are interconnected.

-So based on region, in any given place there are bees (everywhere expect Antarctica and the South Pole) there are only 250-300 plants that bees are able to take nectar, pollen and propalis from.
+So based on region, in any given place there are bees (everywhere except Antarctica and the South Pole) there are only 250-300 plants that bees are able to take nectar, pollen, and propolis from.
 And given you need approximately one million blooms to produce one cup of honey, you need many many blooms of those given plants.

 Looking at plant phenology (the study of cyclic and seasonal natural phenomena, especially in relation to climate and plant and animal life) the way in which these 250-300 plants’ blooms appear is also quite amazing.
-Many of them do not over lap and if they do, there is one in which the bees prefer due to either quantity each bloom produces or more likely the amount of sugar in the nectar.
-Much like if oranges are in season you’d eat them, but if mangoes came in to season you’d prefer the mango as it’s sweeter and juicer.
+Many of them do not overlap and if they do, there is one in which the bees prefer due to either quantity each bloom produces or more likely the amount of sugar in the nectar.
+Much like if oranges are in season you’d eat them, but if mangoes came into the season you’d prefer the mango as it’s sweeter and juicer.

-Due to climate change and the change of priorities when it comes to research, little has continued to be documented on these ideas (nectar, pollen and propalis source plants and their phenology).
-Many of the cited literature I have found is from the 60’s and 70’s.
+Due to climate change and the change of priorities when it comes to research, little has continued to be documented on these ideas (nectar, pollen, and propolis source plants and their phenology).
+Many of the cited literature I have found is from the ’60s and ’70s.
 Also at the local level internationally, many host-country nationals are aware of this and have a vast knowledge of these plants.
-The names they known them by are local names rather than the scientific, but capturing this information and further researching to find the Latin names and some times specific varieties I believe will be instrumental to maintain and increase honey bee habitat.
+The names they have known them by are local names rather than the scientific, but capturing this information and further researching to find the Latin names and some times specific varieties I believe will be instrumental to maintain and increase honey bee habitat.

-Currently I have reviewed many many articles and journals, many have viable lists that I’m extracting, cleaning and adding to my main list.
-Then sorting, removing duplicates, verifying correct taxonomy (science of defining groups of biological organisms on the basis of shared characteristics and giving names to those groups as these tend to change over time especially with plants) and adding in any bloom dates, propagation information or nuance information of the plant.
+Currently, I have reviewed many articles and journals, many have viable lists that I’m extracting, cleaning and adding to my main list.
+Then sorting, removing duplicates, verifying correct taxonomy (the science of defining groups of biological organisms on the basis of shared characteristics and giving names to those groups as these tend to change over time especially with plants) and adding in any bloom dates, propagation information or nuance information of the plant.